-The following standards can help Government departments meet their recordkeeping requirements.
+The following standards, polices and guidelines can help Government departments meet their recordkeeping requirements.
 They are issued under the Queensland Government Enterprise Architecture (QGEA) and not by the State Archivist.

 These standards are mandatory for Government departments only.
 However, for agencies outside this scope, these standards provide best practice guidance on how to optimise your records and information management.

-Information Standard 18: Information security (IS18) aims to help agencies implement a consistent approach to information security and the protection of information assets.
+Information security policy (IS18) aims to help agencies implement a consistent approach to information security and the protection of information assets.

-Information Standard 33: Information access and use (IS33) seeks to encourage the sharing of government information by listing four policy requirements in regard to the government information access, exchange and licensing.
+Information access and use policy (IS33) seeks to encourage the sharing of government information by listing four policy requirements in regard to the government information access, exchange and licensing.

 Your agency will have other regulatory requirements due to legislation, regulation, whole-of-government or internal policies, standards or similar instruments (e.g. Information Privacy Act 2009, Right to Information Act 2009).

 You can find out what legislation applies to your agency in the Queensland Arrangements Administrative Order, your annual report and other publications, internal documents and talking to other employees.

 See also legislation for the public service.

 We recommend that you find and read all relevant legislation to understand your obligations and how they impact your recordkeeping.